Beyond Sampling: Preventing Diesel Fuel Contamination

 Water can enter fuel storage tanks through:

-Rainwater intrusion through tank vents
+Rainwater intrusion through tank vents and unprotected fueling sites

 Condensation from humid air during fuel withdrawals